 THE CLOSING DATE FOR THIS VACANCY HAS BEEN EXTENDED, PREVIOUS APPLICANTS DO NOT NEED TO REAPPLY

-You will be required to upload a covering letter/supporting statement, including a brief statement of research interests, CV and the details of two referees as part of your online application.
+You will be required to upload a covering letter/supporting statement and CV as part of your online application.

-Only applications received before 12.00 midday on Monday 12 March 2018 can be considered
+Only applications received before 12.00 midday on Wednesday 24th October 2018 can be considered.

 The Department holds an Athena Swan Bronze award, highlighting its commitment to promoting women in Science, Engineering and Technology.